Eric Bass: Shinedown

+Solo career

+In November 2024 Bass announced a solo project.
+The first single, "Mind Control", was released on November 13, 2024 as the first single from his solo album titled I Had a Name set for release on February 28, 2025.
+On December 13, 2024, he released "Azalia", the second single from the album.

 Influences

 Bass never learned to play a guitar (or a bass guitar), and is self taught.

-He was influenced by bass players Robert DeLeo (STP), Chris Wolstenholme (Muse), Tim Commerford (Rage Against The Machine), and by producers etc.: Rich Costey, Brendan O'Brien, Howard Benson, Andy Wallace, Chris Lord Alge.
+He was influenced by bass players Robert DeLeo (Stone Temple Pilots), Chris Wolstenholme (Muse), Tim Commerford (Rage Against the Machine), and producers Rich Costey, Brendan O'Brien, Howard Benson, Andy Wallace, Chris Lord-Alge.